Muddulakshmi: Filming

 Owing to the COVID-19 pandemic, the filming of all the Indian television series and films was suspended from 19 March 2020 and new episodes airing were stopped.
 The filming of the series resumed on 25 May 2020 and new episodes started to air from June 2020.

 Casting

 Archana Anantha who plays the role of Soundarya in Karuthamuthu's Telugu remake Karthika Deepam reprises the role in Muddulakshmi.
 In June 2021, lead Charith Balappa quit the series due to the COVID-19 pandemic and was replaced by Karthik Samag.

 Crossover episodes

 The series had a crossover with Billi Hendthi in June 2018, Premaloka in January 2020 and Sangarsha in September 2020, March 2021.
 In September 2018, it also had a crossover with the 3 serials Sarvamangala Mangalye, Shree and Krishna Tulasi in a special episode.

-Adaptations

 Reception

-In week 42 of 2020, it received 3903 impressions gaining 4th position.
+In week 42 of 2020, it received 3903 impressions gaining fourth position.